 A member of the Dallas Symphony since 1994, she has been featured as soloist with the orchestra on many occasions.
 Other solo highlights include appearances with the Oregon Symphony, Seattle Symphony, West Virginia Symphony, Abilene Symphony, Laredo Symphony, Bozeman Symphony and with the Greater Dallas Youth Orchestra on a tour of Eastern Europe including concerts at the Gewandhaus in Leipzig and the Rudolfinuum in Prague, in addition to a tour of China in 2015.
 She studied with Josef Gingold at Indiana University, where she was awarded a performer’s certificate; with Yfrah Neaman at the Guildhall School in London, with a grant from the Myra Hess Foundation; and with Joel Smirnoff at the Juilliard School, where she received her master’s degree.

-Mr. Florescu has served on the Opera Review Panel for the National Endowment for the Arts, and has served as an on site reporter for the Endowment.
-He serves on the Board of Directors of Opera America, as well as their Strategic Planning Committee and New Works Forum.
+Mr. Florescu serves as Secretary on the Board of Directors for Opera America, as well their Strategic Planning Committee and New Works Forum.

 Cynthia Estill has been a faculty member of Vanderbilt University’s Blair School of Music since 1972.
 After 44 years of service, she has recently retired as the Principal Bassoonist of the Nashville Symphony Orchestra.
 Ms. Estill has also performed as principal bassoon of the Aspen Chamber Symphony, the Aspen Festival Orchestra, the Festival der Zukunft in Ernen, Switzerland, and in the Peninsula Music Festival in Wisconsin.
 Additionally, she served as the bassoonist in the Blair Woodwind Quintet for 40 years.
 Ms. Estill studied at the Oberlin Conservatory, Indiana University, and the Mozarteum.